iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 The Azure CLI is frequently featured in educational materials for its apparent simplicity.

 However, it's essential to consider its nuances:
 - Within the az interface, the position of commands and parameters can fluctuate based on the context.
 An extensive reliance on defaults and aliases may hinder readability, especially for those unfamiliar with such tooling conventions.
-For instance, learning the command structure for `acr repository` doesn't simplify understanding contexts like `acr run` and `aks:
+For instance, learning the command structure for `acr repository` doesn't simplify understanding contexts like `acr run` and `aks`:
 ```
 # list images in container registry "irominfo"
 az acr repository list --name irominfo